natura-cosmeticos/natds-js/packages/web/README.md

 )
 ```

-Check our [storybook docs](https://natds-js.netlify.app/) for more details and examples.
+Explore the [storybook docs](https://natds-js.netlify.app/) for more details and examples.

 ---

-## How to contribute

-To contribute, please check out our [Contributing guidelines](./CONTRIBUTING.md)

----

 ## Additional information

+### Requirements

+-  We recommend at least LTS Node version (v8.0.0+);
+- If your project uses TypeScript, we need TypeScript 2.1 at least;

+If your project does not meet the minimum requirements, you can use [@naturacosmeticos/natds-styles](../styles/README.md).

-### Already included in this package
+### Bundled in this package

 Installing `@naturacosmeticos/natds-web` will also install the following packages: